shirleytxu/ThreshNet/README.md

 # ThreshNet

-This repository showcases the research I did on my research for ThreshNet, an ensemble of neural networks.
-Created 2020-2021.
+This repository includes the research I presented at the 2021 Science Fair.
+ThreshNet is an ensemble of neural networks that can balance sensitivity and specificity with an application in brain tumors.